Get free weekly resources from us!

 4. High-Tolerance Dreams

 The leaders I admire most seem to have the uncanny ability to see more in others than they often see in themselves.
 Maybe it’s an eternally optimistic outlook or that intangible resiliency that allows them to focus on the best in others.
 But one thing is certain.
 I want to follow someone who sees more in me than what’s on the surface.
 Someone who’s convinced that I’ve got more potential.
-Someone who consistently strives to make me better because he or she believes I can be.
+Someone who consistently strives to make me better because they believe I can be.

 To be a leader worth following, we’ve got to be willing to dream for our teams.
 We’ve got to see more in others than meets the eye.
 My ability and willingness to dream for those I lead is the greatest gift I can give to them.
-It’s so important that I’ve made it a quarterly task on my task list.
+It’s so important that I’ve made it a quarterly task for myself.
 I’ve set aside time and created a place for notes for the sole purpose of dreaming for my team.

 Consider those you lead.
 What do you hope to see them accomplish personally and professionally?
 What short-term and long-term goals do you want to see them achieve?
 Those we lead can get so bogged down in the everyday details of ministry and life.
 It’s too easy to lose sight of what they’re capable of accomplishing.
 And there’s no exercise that single-handedly increases your love and commitment for your team members than dreaming for them.